alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Pure callbacks generally tolerate that handoff because the interesting behavior lies in the returned value.
 Effectful callbacks have a larger operational contract: timing, repetition, caching, replacement in tests, failure handling, and surrounding context can all matter.

 `IO<T>` gives that operational contract room to be handled before the world is touched.
-The program can build a description, compose it with other descriptions, add the calling strategy around it, and then run it at the boundary that owns those choices.
+The program can build a description, compose it with other descriptions, and run it at the boundary that owns the calling strategy.

-That is the reason IO tends to run at the edge.
-The edge is where the program finally commits to a particular interpretation of the effectful description and allows the world to change.

 [1]: https://www.haskell.org/tutorial/io.html "A Gentle Introduction to Haskell: IO"